 Radial growth.
 This means the melanoma spreads horizontally along the top layers of your skin.
 Most

-melanomas start growing this way, but some may eventually grow into deeper layers
+melanomas start growing this way.
+But over time some may grow into deeper layers of your

 Vertical growth.
 This means melanoma grows into deeper layers of skin.
 This kind of growth is more